christian-mann/netsec-projects/doc/report.rst

 As for output to a file, that is only performed in the format given by the data files.
 There may be errant spaces in the output that were not present in the input.

+When the program is running in generator mode, it only outputs to the screen the size of the packets written.

 Printing
 --------
 I was not content with simplicity for this section; I wanted to make it easy to add new dissectors to support new packet types in the future.
 Thus I worked to implement the tabular output formatting of headers that was specified in the project assignment in a general way.